DeepakKumarDKN/Namestey-React/Laying The Foundation 08_08_23/Assignment/README.md

 Note:
 ----
-JSX solve our readibility issue because the code written in JSX is much more easy as compared to the code whch are written without JSX.
+- JSX solve our readibility issue because the code written in JSX is much more easy as compared to the code whch are written without JSX.

-JSX was developed by Facebook Developers
+- JSX was developed by Facebook Developers
-This is HTML Like syntax but this is not HTML
+- This is HTML Like syntax but this is not HTML

+- JSX is not HTML inside Javascript, but most of the people thinks that it is HTML inside Javascript this is a HTML like syntax

 ```